-Don Duncan is an Irish journalist, filmmaker and teacher currently based in Dublin.
+Don Duncan is an Irish journalist and lecturer currently based in Belfast.

-He holds a bachelor's degree in literature from Trinity College Dublin and master's degrees in politics and journalism from Columbia University in New York.
+He is currently doing a PhD and holds a bachelor's degree in literature from Trinity College Dublin and master's degrees in politics and journalism from Columbia University in New York.

 In 2016, he graduated with an MA in Film Directing from INSAS, the Belgian state film school.

 As a journalist, he has reported from Lebanon, Syria, Jordan, Egypt, Libya, Tunisia, Afghanistan, the Emirates, east Asia and across Europe for clients including the New York Times, the Wall Street Journal, the Los Angeles Times, Foreign Policy, Le Monde Diplomatique, and others.